 Seasoned quality professionals display information and communicate using infographics and charts like the box plot, histogram, line graph, bar graph and more, which are in the crude form which can be converted into a huge self-branding factor by giving a facelift by using icons, symbols, colors and choosing the right infographic template.

 1. Infographic Project Charter – Business Case

-With great difficulty you managed to gather accurate data around the same and you want to kick start a process improvement project as soon as possible, to do which you need to create a Project Chart and get the approval of 12 stakeholders who are spread across locations and departments.
-You also got to know that the stakeholders are very busy and their response rate to emails is very poor.
+With great difficulty, you managed to gather accurate data around the same, and you want to kick start a process improvement project as soon as possible, to do which you need to create a Project Chart and get the approval of 12 stakeholders who are spread across locations and departments.
+You also got to know that the stakeholders are very busy, and their response rate to emails is inferior.
 Getting all the stakeholders on the same page is nigh impossible due to the unavailability of slots, time-zone differences, and the fact that the approvers have a bleak understanding of the processes outside their department.
 The only option you are left with is to publish an engaging project charter that will grab their attention.